PwnHubCTF/pwnhubctf.github.io/docs/installation/pwnhub.md

 - domain: You need to set a domain here, ex myctf.fr (DNS zone must be configured to target the server)
 - if `-p` is set, your instance will be protected by a basic auth.
 User is `pwnhub`, and password is printed at the end

-Now, you can go to your domain url
+Now, you can go to your domain url to access PwnHUB Platform